South Ayrshire: Premises

+The district council's headquarters were in Ayr, where they established offices in Burns House in Burns Statue Square with a satellite office in a two-storey, 19th century villa at 30 Miller Road.

 South Ayrshire was created in 1996 under the Local Government etc. (Scotland) Act 1994, which replaced Scotland's previous local government structure of upper-tier regions and lower-tier districts with unitary council areas providing all local government services.
 South Ayrshire covered the same area as the abolished Kyle and Carrick district, and also took over the functions of the abolished Strathclyde Regional Council within the area.
 The area's name references its location within the historic county of Ayrshire, which had been abolished for local government purposes in 1975 when Kyle and Carrick district and Strathclyde region had been created.

+City Status bid

 In 2021, South Ayrshire submitted a bid for city status as part of the 2022 Platinum Jubilee Celebrations.
 The bid was based on the area's rich history and links to royalty, and received backing from organisations and businesses including Ayrshire College and Scottish Enterprise.
 The bid was ultimately unsuccessful, with eight other settlements across the UK, overseas territories and crown dependencies being awarded city status, including Scottish town Dunfermline.